A Sample of the "Upgrade to Yahoo Mail 7.1" Email Scam

 Dear Valued User,

 Failure to Upgrade to the newest Yahoo Mail 7.1 now will result to a permanent account closure.

 According to provision 17.9 of Terms and Conditions, Yahoo may at anytime terminate its services for accounts.

 To upgrade follow the link below and accept our new terms and conditions.

 Thanks, Yahoo!
 Mail Team

-Yahoo users who have been tricked by the "Update to Yahoo Mail 7.1" email scam, are asked to change their Yahoo passwords immediately, before their accounts are hijacked and used fraudulently.
+Yahoo users who have been tricked by the "Update to Yahoo Mail 7.1" or "Upgrade to Yahoo Mail 7.1" email scam, are asked to change their Yahoo passwords immediately before their accounts are hijacked and used fraudulently.